Pilgrim's Pride (PPC)

 11. Balance Sheet Assessment

-12. Key Takeaways from Pilgrim's Pride’s Q3 Results
+12. Key Takeaways from Pilgrim's Pride’s Q4 Results

 13. Is Now The Time To Buy Pilgrim's Pride?

 Pilgrim's Pride doesn’t pass our quality test.
-To begin with, its revenue growth was uninspiring over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its unparalleled brand awareness makes it a household name consumers consistently turn to, the downside is its projected EPS for the next year is lacking.
+For starters, its revenue growth was uninspiring over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+While its unparalleled brand awareness makes it a household name consumers consistently turn to, the downside is its projected EPS for the next year is lacking.
 On top of that, its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.

-Pilgrim's Pride’s P/E ratio based on the next 12 months is 9.3x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
+Pilgrim's Pride’s P/E ratio based on the next 12 months is 10.6x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
 There are better investments elsewhere.